Beginning Farmer & Rancher

 To learn more about how linking programs work, how they benefit those involved, and how they help secure the future of small family farms, click here.

-The Center for Rural Affairs’ Land Link program was the first of the now many programs that help match new farmers with retiring farmers and landowners.
+The Center for Rural Affairs’ was the first to match new farmers with retiring farmers and landowners.
+So many exist now that we retired our Land Link program in early 2015.
 Additional land matching programs are available throughout the country and the world.